 The Fund may invest, to a limited extent, in equity futures and options contracts, warrants, convertible securities, and swap agreements, all of which are types of derivatives.
 Generally speaking, a derivative is a financial contract whose value is based on the value of a financial asset (such as a stock, a bond, or a currency), a physical asset (such as gold, oil, or wheat), a market index, or a reference rate.
 Investments in derivatives may subject the Fund to risks different from, and possibly greater than, those of investments directly in the underlying securities or assets.
+The Fund may use derivatives as an alternate means to obtain economic exposure if the Fund is required to limit its investment in a particular issuer or industry.
 The Fund will not use derivatives for speculation or for the purpose of leveraging (magnifying) investment returns.